Emergency Tax Code: What It Means and How to Fix It

 Getting Your Money Back

-If the tax year has already ended and you overpaid, HMRC will typically send you a P800 tax calculation showing that you are owed a refund.
-You can claim this online through your Personal Tax Account, and the money should reach you within five to six weeks.
-Alternatively, HMRC may adjust your tax code for the following year to spread the refund across future pay packets.
+If the tax year has already ended, HMRC will send you a P800 calculation showing what you're owed.
+Claim it online through your Personal Tax Account and you should have the money within five or six weeks.
+Sometimes HMRC adjusts your tax code for the following year instead, spreading the refund across your pay.
+Either way, the money comes back to you.

 Common Myths About Emergency Tax

-- Always collect your P45 from your previous employer on or shortly after your leaving date.
+• Get your P45 from your old employer on or near your leaving date.
+Chase it if they're slow.

-- Keep your Personal Tax Account up to date with your current employment details.
+• Keep your Personal Tax Account details up to date -- it makes everything smoother.